VIR-WADWANI/Python-PGP-based-PIP/README.md

 ## Project Goals
 - Verify and validate PGP public keys
 - Extract structured attributes embedded in PGP UID fields
-- Convert extracted attributes into structured claims (optionally JWT)
 - Provide those attributes to an ABAC PDP as a PIP
 - Support validation checks such as:
-- Signature integrity
+-- Signature integrity
-- Expiry
+-- Expiry
-- Revocation status
+-- Revocation status

 ## Technologies & Libraries Used
 ### 1. python-gnupg